mkdocstrings/griffe/docs/guide/users/recommendations/docstrings.md

 ## Styles

-Docstrings can be written for modules, classes, functions, and attributes.
+Docstrings can be written for modules, classes, functions, attributes, and type aliases.
 But there are other aspects of a Python API that need to be documented, such as function parameters, returned values, and raised exceptions, to name a few.
 We could document everything in natural language, but that would make it hard for downstream tools such as documentation generators to extract information in a structured way, to allow dedicated rendering such as tables for parameters.

 To compensate for the lack of structure in natural languages, docstring "styles" emerged.
 A docstring style is a micro-format for docstrings, allowing to structure the information by following a specific format.
 With the most popular Google and Numpydoc styles, information in docstrings is decomposed into **sections** of different kinds, for example "parameter" sections or "return" sections.
 Some kinds of section then support documenting multiple items, or support a single block of markup.
 For example, we can document multiple parameters in "parameter" sections, but a "note" section is only composed of a text block.